 Cunt is a term of endearment.
 Sickcunt the king of compliments, shitcunt the lowest human atrocity.
 Dumbcunt is a word thrown around a lot at work.
 Are these dumbcunts fucking dumb?!

 A flat white is a coffee, not a haircut.

 The best part about this country is yellow kiwis.

 For anyone paying attention I missed two full chapters of travel life on this blog.
-Well, Goa’s been hijacked since the 70s by acid tripping trance-heads and Bangkok’s the same wild west I left it, baptized in a cloud of petrol smoke, incapable of remembering a conversation.
+Well, Goa’s been hijacked since the 70s by acid tripping trance-heads.
+Karnataka is a fatal bus ride, Hampi is from the Flinstones.
+Udaipur is a misplaced Europe I can faintly glimpse through a pale haze of hash.
+Bangkok’s the same wild west I left it, baptized in a cloud of petrol smoke, incapable of forming anything lasting, unable to remember a conversation.
 Half naked, shaking with speed, monk statues on the tuktuk dashboards still fly through traffic.

 I’m moving towards something (intangible) as I’m away from home – places strike like realizations and they didn’t used to.
 I can’t simply exist, but must be working towards a purpose or discovering things, reconciling the hopeful idea of a future with the unswerving traveler-tendency to exist on an impulse, the same one that flung me to this cold edge of the planet.

 I still don’t know what Australia will be like.
 Nearly two months after unceremoniously arriving, I feel like I rocked up last week and for first impresssions, this is just Vancouver with a mulleted, funny accented populace and way better paying jobs.